This information is applicable for the 2021-22 and 2022-23 academic years only.

-A student who has been awarded an Erasmus Traineeship Grant by their home university and:
+A student who has been awarded an Erasmus Traineeship Grant by their home (non-UK) university and:

-- is currently a registered/enrolled bachelor or master level student and would continue to be registered as such at their home university for the duration of the planned research period at Imperial and will require a visa to enter the UK for the purpose of undertaking their research internship should always apply as a visiting (non-degree) student.
+- is currently a bachelor or master level student and would continue to be registered as such at their home university for the duration of the planned research period at Imperial should always apply as a visiting (non-degree) student.

-Please note that Imperial will classify any Erasmus Traineeship student it admits as a non-exchange student.
-However, if you are hosted as a visiting (non-degree) student the College will waive the tuition fee.
-Please note that, in contrast, UROP does not normally charge a fee.
+Please note that Imperial will classify any Erasmus Traineeship student it admits as a non-exchange (visiting) student.

 Queries regarding Erasmus Traineeships can be addressed to Adrian Hawksworth, Assistant Registrar (Placements).